Chalarangelo/30-seconds-of-code/snippets/button-border-animation.md

 #### Explanation

-- Use the `:before` and `:after` pseduo-elements as borders that animate on hover.
+- Use the `:before` and `:after` pseudo-elements as borders that animate on hover.

 #### Browser support